GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

 Spilled virus incident
 ----------------------

-While a former member of the lab was filtering a human-infectable lentivirus encoding a fluorescent protein, too much pressure was applied on the syringe.
+While a former member of the lab was filtering a human-infectible lentivirus encoding a fluorescent protein, too much pressure was applied on the syringe.
 Their hold on the syringe slipped, and knocked over the tube containing the filtered lentivirus.
 Most of the lentivirus-containing media stayed within the BSC, though some was knocked onto the person's lab coat, around the mid-chest area.